Mesothelioma and Asbestos Trust Funds

 How Much Money Is Left in Asbestos Trust Funds?

 These trusts have paid claimants about $20 billion since the late 1980s.
-This figure includes an estimated $15 billion paid between 2006 and 2012, which is the most recent information available.
+This figure includes an estimated $15 billion between 2006 and 2012, the most recent information available.

-Given the long latency period of asbestos-related diseases, new claims are expected to emerge for several decades.
+Asbestos-related diseases have a long latency period.
+New claims are likely to emerge for several decades.

 Trusts are established after rigorous estimation proceedings.
 These proceedings determine how much money should be set aside for current and future asbestos claims.
 Management procedures are established to ensure the funds last long enough to compensate future claimants.